Skip to main content

 Keep the custom action name stable and explicit, such as open_checkout, create_account, or apply_referral_code.
 Avoid overloaded names like submit.

 For production, use one central router with a switch and move each action into its own helper.
+This is the cleanest setup when a flow can trigger multiple business actions.
+Recommended structure:

-- A thin
+• A thin customActionBuilder

-routeFlowboardAction function with a switch
+• One routeFlowboardAction function with a switch

-data, call your services, and decide whether to use ctx.onNext(), ctx.onFinish(), or ctx.onJumpTo()
+• Small helper functions that parse data, call your services, and decide whether to use ctx.onNext(), ctx.onFinish(), or ctx.onJumpTo()

 // src/flowboard/customActions.ts